Chicago "L": Lines

 The Red Line is the busiest route, with 234,232 passenger boardings on an average weekday in 2013.
 It includes 33 stations on its 26 mi route, traveling from the Howard terminal on the city's north side, through downtown Chicago via the State Street subway, then down the Dan Ryan Expressway median to 95th/Dan Ryan on the South Side.
 Despite its length, the Red Line stops 5 mi short of the city's southern border.
-Extension plans to 130th Street are currently being considered.
+An extension to 130th Street is currently being constructed.
 The Red Line is one of two lines operating 24 hours a day, seven days a week and is the only CTA "L" line that goes to both Wrigley Field and Rate Field, the homes of Chicago's Major League Baseball teams, the Chicago Cubs and Chicago White Sox.
 Rail cars are stored at the Howard Yard on the north end of the line and at the 98th Yard at the south end.
+A new yard near 120th Street will be built as part of the Red Line Extension (RLE) project.